 Ryan Wedding arrested after manhunt for ex-Olympic snowboarder turned alleged drug kingpin, officials say

-Former Olympic snowboarder Ryan Wedding, an alleged drug kingpin who's been accused of orchestrating multiple murders, was arrested in Mexico and taken to the U.S., Justice Department officials announced Friday.
+Former Olympic snowboarder Ryan Wedding, an alleged drug kingpin who's been accused of orchestrating multiple murders, was arrested in Mexico and taken to the United States, Justice Department officials announced Friday.

 Wedding, a 44-year-old Canadian national, was taken into custody in Mexico City on Thursday night, FBI Director Kash Patel said at a news conference at Southern California's Ontario International Airport east of Los Angeles.
 During the news conference, Patel gestured to a plane behind him and told reporters Wedding had been taken off the plane.